dcdpr/did-btc1/README.md

 #### 4.3.1.2 An Invocation of the Root Capability to Update a DID document

-An update invocation for a **did:btc1** is an invocation per the [ZCap-LD specification](https://w3c-ccg.github.io/zcap-spec/).
+An update invocation for a **did:btc1** is an invocation per the [ZCAP-LD specification](https://w3c-ccg.github.io/zcap-spec/).
 The invocation contains a `patch`, which is a JSON patch object following [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) defining how the DID document should be mutated.

 Below is an example of a `didUpdatePayload`.
-An invoked ZCap-LD capability containing a `patch` defining how the DID document for **did:btc1:k1t5rm7vud58tyspensq9weyxc49cyxyvyh72w0n5hc7g5t859aq7sz45d5a** should be mutated.
+An invoked ZCAP-LD capability containing a `patch` defining how the DID document for **did:btc1:k1t5rm7vud58tyspensq9weyxc49cyxyvyh72w0n5hc7g5t859aq7sz45d5a** should be mutated.

 ```jsonld
 {'@context': [